 Unlike when saying hello in Malaysia and Indonesia, the time of day does not matter when greeting people in Thai.
 Honorifics don't affect the greeting, either.
-You can use sawasdee for people both older and younger than yourself — and even for “goodbye” if you choose.
+You can use sawasdee for people both older and younger than yourself.
+Sawasdee can even for “goodbye” if you choose.

-Interestingly, Thailand’s default greeting of sawasdee — derived from a Sanskrit word — didn’t become popular until the 1940s.
+Interestingly, Thailand’s ubiquitous, default greeting of sawasdee is derived from a Sanskrit word and didn’t become popular until the 1940s.

 03 of 11

-You can really pour on the gratitude by offering a deep wai (head dipped forward with eyes closed) when saying kawp khun [khrap / kha].
+You can add extra-sincere gratitude by offering a deep wai (head dipped forward with eyes closed) when saying kawp khun [khrap / kha].

 04 of 11